 If your child has SEND, it is important for us to carry out formal assessments to identify their strengths and identify their needs accurately.
 To do this, we will use a range of methods depending upon their needs.
 When your child enters our school, their current attainment is assessed to give us a ‘baseline’ from where they will progress.
 Depending upon their needs, other assessments may be needed.
 These could include:

-Speech Therapy Assessments – which may focus on sound production, language understanding, or other relevant assessments to your child’s needs
+Speech Therapy Assessments – which may focus on sound production, articulation, language understanding, or other relevant language and communication assessments appropriate to your child’s needs

 Education Psychology Assessments – which may include memory, understanding, reasoning, logic, and general skills assessments

 If you would like to discuss your SEND requirements in detail please contact us to make an appointment.